NREL/dao-tk/web/README.md

   2. Choose manual option, then Network adapters
   3. Choose Microsoft->Microsoft KM-TEST Loopback Adapter
   4. After it is installed, find the name of the adapter by typing "ipconfig /all" in a Command Prompt and looking for the Loopback Adapter entry.
 For example, the name is "Ethernet 5" if the block entry name is "Ethernet adapter Ethernet 5:"
   5. Configure the IP address, subnet mask and gateway.
 Choose a non-routable IP address like 10.10.10.10 (preferred).
-Configure this by entering this command at the command prompt: "netsh int ip set address "Ethernet 5" static 10.10.10.10 255.255.255.0 10.10.10.254 1" .
+Configure this by entering this command at the command prompt:
+    > netsh int ip set address "Ethernet 5" static 10.10.10.10 255.255.255.0 10.10.10.254 1

 	  This is for the case of the name being 'Ethernet 5' and the chosen IP being 10.10.10.10
   6. Verify the change by running "ipconfig /all" again
+  7. ***Very Important***: NREL computers will not allow a second network 'connection' at the same time as a WiFi connection (however, this may only be for NREL Wifi networks).
+The loopback adapter is seen as another network connection and thus WiFi will not work while this is present and enabled.
+To disable the loopback address and regain access to the NREL WiFi networks, start a command prompt with administrator privileges and run:

+    > netsh interface set interface "Ethernet 5" disable

+    This is for a loopback adapter named "Ethernet 5".
+To re-enable, just re-run the above command but change 'disable' to 'enable'
 2. Add these system environment variables:
   1. BOKEH_SECRET_KEY :
   2. BOKEH_SIGN_SESSIONS : False  (or True)   -> is this needed?